-There are no literacy pre-requisites for NESB students wishing to enter Meriden from Pre-Kindergarten to Year 3.
+There are no English language proficiency requirement pre-requisites for NESB students wishing to enter Meriden from Pre-Kindergarten to Year 3.

-NESB students wishing to enrol at Meriden from Year 4 - Year 12 must meet the following literacy levels through the Australian Education Assessment Services (AEAS) or the International English Language Testing System (IELTS).
+NESB students wishing to enrol at Meriden in Years 4 to 10 must meet the following literacy levels through the Australian Education Assessment Services (AEAS) or the International English Language Testing System (IELTS).